Routes

 © Pep Escoda

 The city of Tarragona conserves several major monuments from its mediaeval past.
-Its abundant Roman ruins are thus supplemented by a rich mediaeval artistic heritage best epitomised by the city’s cathedral, which offers outstanding examples of art and architecture from the Middle Ages.
+Its abundant Roman ruins are thus supplemented by a rich medieval artistic heritage best epitomised by the city’s Cathedral, which offers outstanding examples of art and architecture from the Middle Ages.
+This route was designed to acquaint visitors with this part of the city’s past, weaving a single tour from the many mediaeval monuments and sites of interest.

 © Alberich Fotògrafs